Never Leave Me: Plot

 Suddenly, the windows and doors break all over the house as robed figures attack the Scooby Gang.
 The gang fights a vicious battle with the robed figures attacking them.
 Dawn defends herself from two of the robed figures while Buffy chases one upstairs and protects Andrew from being killed.
 Most of the robed figures are disabled or killed, but they did not come for Buffy and the gang; they came for Spike.
 Down in the basement, Buffy and Xander find that Spike's chains are empty and he is nowhere to be seen.
 Buffy recognizes the faces of the robed figures as harbingers representing the First Evil (first encountered four years ago) and realizes that is who they are dealing with.
 The ghosts haunting them, the games being played on them and the impending danger that will come from beneath are all connected to the First.

 Watchers report to Quentin about the numerous attacks on the Council around the world.
 Quentin confirms that the First is responsible and orders the Watchers to prepare for their greatest challenge.
 Seconds later, the Watcher's Council headquarters explodes.
 In the Sunnydale High School basement, Spike is strapped to circular contraption and the robed figures cut designs into Spike's skin.
 The First chastises Spike in his form before morphing into Buffy's form and watches as the Bringers raise the contraption and Spike up to the ceiling and turn him face-first over the seal.
 Spike's blood falls onto the seal and opens it.
 As the First explains, an older kind of vampire called a Turok-Han emerges.

+Reception

+In 2023, Rolling Stone, raked this episode as #109 out of the 144 episodes in honor of 20th anniversary of the show ending.